milkyware/milkyware.github.io/_drafts/replacing-biztalk-business-rules-engine.md

 ### Writing Expressions

 Before getting into defining workflows, we need to understand the expressions.
-Expressions are the foundation of the Microsoft Rules Engine for evaluating both rules and outputs.
+Expressions are the foundation of the Microsoft Rules Engine to evaluate both rules and outputs.
 The core of the rules engine is the `RuleExpressionParser`.

 ``` csharp
 var output = new RuleExpressionParser()